6. Character vectors#

 ## !¡!¡!

-All R installations allow for working with Unicode strings (more precisely, UTF-8: a super-encoding that is native to most UNIX-like boxes, including GNU/Linux and m**OS).
-Other operating systems may use some 8-bit encoding as the system one (e.g., latin1 or cp1252), but they can be mixed with Unicode seamlessly.
-See help("Encoding"), help("iconv"), and [27] for discussion.
+All R installations allow for working with Unicode strings.
+More precisely, they support dealing with UTF-8, being a super-encoding that is native to most UNIX-like boxes, including GNU/Linux and m**OS.
+Other operating systems may use some 8-bit encoding as the system one (e.g., latin1 or cp1252), but they can be mixed with Unicode seamlessly; see help("Encoding"), help("iconv"), and [26] for discussion.

-Nevertheless, certain output devices (web browsers, LaTeX renderers, text terminals) might be unable to display every possible Unicode character, e.g., due to some fonts’ being missing.
-However, as far as the processing of character data is concerned, this does not matter: R does it with its eyes closed.
+Nevertheless, certain output devices (web browsers, LaTeX renderers, text terminals) might fail to display some Unicode characters, e.g., because of missing fonts.
+However, as far as processing character data is concerned, this does not matter because R does it with its eyes closed.
+For example:

 cat("\U0001f642\u2665\u0bb8\U0001f923\U0001f60d\u2307", sep="\n")